Skip to main contentAccessibility Statement

 1 Introduction

 1.1 The Planning and Compulsory Purchase Act 2004 (as amended by the Localism Act 2011) requires local planning authorities to prepare, maintain and publish a Local Development Scheme (LDS).
 The purpose of the LDS is to enable the local community to identify the timetable for the preparation of planning documents prepared in their area.
-This will be the first LDS prepared by North Northamptonshire Council.
+This will be the second LDS prepared by North Northamptonshire Council, the first was adopted in March 2022.

 2 North Northamptonshire Development Framework – current position